Halifax Community College Ameriflex FSA 2025

 – Enroll/Re-Enroll in Flexible Spending Accounts.+

-– Enroll in, change, or cancel Legal Benefits (DIRECT BILLING ONLY*).
+– Enroll in, change, or cancel Legal Benefits.

 – Enroll in, change, or cancel Colonial coverage.